 Any successful cyber attacks can result in impacts on the organization‘s image and reputation, system downtime or unavailability of services, causing business losses, contamination, corruption or loss of customer data and other stored sensitive information, in breach of security data, unauthorized disclosure of information, or loss of significant levels of liquid assets (including monetary values).

-Cyber attack attempts continue to evolve in scale and sophistication, and we may incur significant costs in attempting to modify or improve protection measures, or to investigate or remediate any vulnerabilities or breaches, or to report cyber attacks to our customers.
+Cyber attack attempts continue to evolve in scale and sophistication, and the Company may incur significant costs in attempting to modify or improve protection measures, or to investigate or remediate any vulnerabilities or breaches, or to report cyber attacks to its customers.

-If we are not able to efficiently protect our systems and platforms against cyber attacks, this could lead to: breaches of privacy, personal data and customer confidentiality; losses arising from damage to network security and breach of customer data; conflicts with customers; damage to our image and reputation; media liability and related costs; lawsuits, regulatory fines, sanctions, intervention, reimbursements and other compensation costs; costs arising from crisis management for data identification and preservation, legal advice, contracting third parties, emergency defenses and indemnities; costs necessary to restore environments (costs related to using the backup structure to restore our information or systems); and costs related to indemnity arising from lawsuits.
+If the Company is not able to efficiently protect its systems and platforms against cyber attacks, this could lead to: breaches of privacy, personal data and customer confidentiality; losses arising from damage to network security and breach of customer data; conflicts with customers; damage to the Company’s image and reputation; media liability and related costs; lawsuits, regulatory fines, sanctions, intervention, reimbursements and other compensation costs; costs arising from crisis management for data identification and preservation, legal advice, contracting third parties, emergency defenses and indemnities; costs necessary to restore environments (costs related to using the backup structure to restore our information or systems); and costs related to indemnity arising from lawsuits.

-All of these factors could have a material adverse effect on our business, reputation and results of operations.
-Furthermore, we may not be able to update ourselves at the same speed, or we may have to devote more financial resources than we had originally planned to combat such attacks.
+All of these factors could have a material adverse effect on the Company’s business, reputation and results of operations.
+Furthermore, the Company may not be able to update itself at the same speed, or the Company may have to devote more financial resources than it had originally planned to combat such attacks.

-In addition, we manage, retain and maintain partnerships with third parties for the archiving, processing, maintenance and availability, via internet, of electronic data containing confidential personal information of customers in the regular course of their operations, which can be accessed and unauthorized disclosures.
+In addition, the Company manages, retains and maintains partnerships with third parties for the archiving, processing, maintenance and availability, via internet, of electronic data containing confidential personal information of customers in the regular course of their operations, which can be accessed and unauthorized disclosures.

-Any misuse or unauthorized use of customer information, or any public perception of us disclosing our customers‘ information without their prior authorization, may subject us to legal action and administrative sanctions, which could materially and detrimentally affect our reputation and financial condition.
+Any misuse or unauthorized use of customer information, or any public perception of the Company disclosing its customers‘ information without their prior authorization, may subject the Company to legal action and administrative sanctions, which could materially and detrimentally affect its reputation and financial condition.

-These risks were exacerbated during the COVID-19 pandemic, including as a result of our employees has started working from home.
+These risks were exacerbated during the COVID-19 pandemic, including as a result of the Company’s employees have started working from home.

-In addition, security failures that lead to the loss of data and information can prevent the proper development of our activities and interfere with the fulfillment of our legal obligations, such as, for example, the retention of records of access to the application required by Law No. 12.965 /2014.
-Any failures in data storage for accessing and using the platform by us may make it difficult or prevent the defense of our interests in any legal or administrative actions, such as, for example, for the investigation of fraud and recovery of amounts.
+In addition, security failures that lead to the loss of data and information can prevent the proper development of the Company’s activities and interfere with the fulfillment of its legal obligations, such as, for example, the retention of records of access to the application required by Law No. 12.965 /2014.
+Any failures in data storage for accessing and using the platform by the Company may make it difficult or prevent the defense of its interests in any legal or administrative actions, such as, for example, for the investigation of fraud and recovery of amounts.

-Due to the greater exposure to the Federal Government from the participation in programs such as FIES, PRONATEC and PROUNI, as detailed below, any delay or suspension of onlending, as well as changes in the rules, could adversely affect our cash flow and, therefore, our business.
+Due to the greater exposure to the Federal Government from the participation in programs such as FIES, PRONATEC and PROUNI, as detailed below, any delay or suspension of onlending, as well as changes in the rules, could adversely affect our cash flow and, therefore, the Company’s business.

-If the Federal Government decides to extinguish or reduce the benefits of PROUNI and FIES, or if we are unable to meet PROUNI’s requirements and, in FIES’ case, students are unable to meet the program’s requirements or the Government extends the deadlines of reimbursements or changes the rule adversely, our operating results may be affected and we may be compelled to pay taxes which we are currently exempted from and this would reduce our revenue with the lower funding of students coming from FIES.
+If the Federal Government decides to extinguish or reduce the benefits of PROUNI and FIES, or if the Company is unable to meet PROUNI’s requirements and, in FIES’ case, students are unable to meet the program’s requirements or the Government extends the deadlines of reimbursements or changes the rule adversely, the Company operating results may be affected and it may be compelled to pay taxes which it are currently exempted from and this would reduce the Company’s revenue with the lower funding of students coming from FIES.

-Finally, recent changes in the rules to renew FIES’ agreements, as well as the end of the system for students to contract new loans and changes in PROUNI’s legislation may negatively affect the number of students in our courses, leading to a decrease in our revenues, as occurred with the changes observed during 2015 in PRONATEC and FIES.
+Finally, recent changes in the rules to renew FIES’ agreements, as well as the end of the system for students to contract new loans and changes in PROUNI’s legislation may negatively affect the number of students in the Company’s courses, leading to a decrease in its revenues, as occurred with the changes observed during 2015 in PRONATEC and FIES.

 As of December 2014, the Federal Government, through the Ministry of Education, reduced its investments in FIES and PRONATEC, reducing the number of vacancies available for both programs.